Yorkshire Wolds Railway: Heritage operation

 In October 2008 the Yorkshire Wolds Railway Restoration Project was formed with the aim to restore at least part of the Malton and Driffield railway line as a heritage attraction.

 In 2012 the group gained planning permission to build a visitors centre near to the site of the former Fimber and Sledmere station.
 The land required for all of the current project is owned by the Sledmere Estate who are supportive of the railway.
 As a tourist attraction, the railway is intended to be an interesting stop-off on the route to the Yorkshire coast, becoming part of a range of tourist attractions in the Yorkshire Wolds including Sledmere House and Wharram Percy deserted medieval village.

 In September 2012 the project acquired its first vehicle, an ex-BR Mark 1 full brake coach (or 'BG').
 In 2013 the charity obtained its first locomotive, a GEC diesel shunter GEC Traction 5576 built in 1979 at the English Electric Vulcan foundry works.
 It was originally operated by British Steel Corporation at Shotton, and later by Trackwork Ltd of Doncaster as a training vehicle in the rail engineering unit at HM Prison Lindholme.
 The locomotive was repainted in BR green, a two-tone livery similar to that seen on BR Class 14 shunters, and was named Sir Tatton Sykes.

 In 2018 the railway acquired another piece of rolling stock: BR 20T Brake Van B955043.
 The brake van arrived on site via low loader in September in the same year.
 As of 20 October 2020, the brake van is being restored and has been painted BR freight grey; it is partway through being re-roofed.
+The restoration was completed in September 2023 and a ribbon cutting ceremony held on 17 September to mark it entering service.

 The Yorkshire Wolds Railway first opened to the public on 24 May 2015, with the official opening by Sir Tatton Sykes, on 25 May 2015.
 Currently it has a visitors centre and nearly 1000 ft of demonstration track with a turnout connecting the running line with the track upon which the Mk 1 BG stands.

 The Yorkshire Wolds Railway is the only heritage railway in the East Riding of Yorkshire.